 Tips for topwater pelagics

-SUMMERTIME in the southern states is usually peak season for hoards of small, yet feisty topwater pelagics.
+SPRINGTIME in the southern states heralds the beginning of topwater pelagic action.
 Salmon, rat kings, bonito, tailor, frigate mackerel and more, depending on your location, are found within easy reach of most capital cities and provide loads of fun on light gear.
 Here are five top tips for getting amongst the action.

 Match the hatch